02 March 2022

 Welcome to the IFPA’s abortion care page.

-Abortion is a common and safe procedure used to end a pregnancy.
 In Ireland you can have an abortion for any pregnancy that is less than 12 weeks.
 The decision is yours: you don’t have to explain your reasons to anyone when you access abortion care.

 - If you are less than 9 weeks pregnant, you can have an early medical abortion at the IFPA.
 This is sometimes called the abortion pill.
 You will need to have two consultations with a three-day wait in between them.
+This waiting period is required by law.

 - If you are between 9 and 12 weeks pregnant you can have your first consultation with the IFPA, and we can refer you to have a medical or surgical abortion in a hospital.